-You can specify a different location for the rti\workspace directory.
+Note: You can specify a different location for rti_workspace.
 You can also specify that you do not want the examples copied to the workspace.
-See the RTI Connext DDS Core Libraries Getting Started Guide.
+For details, see Controlling Location for RTI Workspace and Copying of Examples in the RTI Connext DDS Installation Guide.